 Step 1: Set up your business as an employer.
 New companies may need to access the federal Electronic Federal Tax Payment System (EFTPS) to create a new Federal Employer Identification Number (FEIN).
 Your FEIN is required to pay federal taxes.

 Step 2: Register with the State of Tennessee.
-If your business is new, you need to register on the Tennessee Secretary of State’s website.
+If your business is new, you must register on the Tennessee Secretary of State’s website.
 Any company that pays employees in Tennessee must also register with the Tennessee Department of Revenue.

 Step 3: Set up your payroll process.
 Establishing a standard payroll process starts with determining how and when employees are paid.
 A business that is already established probably has a process that you inherit, but it may need to be altered to better fit your needs.
 You can opt to process payroll by hand (you’ll need to learn the steps and laws inside and out), set up an Excel payroll template, or sign up for a payroll service to help you handle your Tennessee payroll.